kurator-dev/kurator/docs/proposals/rollout/rollout.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-The purpose of this proposal is to introduce a unified Rollout for Kurator that supports A/B, Blue/Green, and Canary.The main objectives of this proposal are as follows:
+The purpose of this proposal is to introduce a unified Rollout for Kurator that supports A/B Testing, Blue/Green Deployment, and Canary Deployment.
+The main objectives of this proposal are as follows:

 Application Programming Interface (API): Design API to enable Uniform Rollout.
 Provide an API interface for defining configuration distribution rules for unified configuration distribution by extending the fields of application.